How to get to the island?

 If you opt for the bus you first have to go to Bangkok.
 All buses from Chiang Mai depart at Arcade Bus Station and drive straight to Bangkok’s main bus hub, Mo Chit Bus Terminal.
 Only some buses will stop at Ekkemai Bus Terminal, make sure to ask at the counter before.
 If you arrive at Mo Chit you can take the BTS Skytrain (5 minutes by taxi from the bus terminal) and drive to Ekkemai (20 minutes).

 The costs for the bus ticket range between 450-600 THB, depending on the class and comfort you choose.
-Driving by bus from Chiang Mai to Ko Chang is probably the toughest journey as you will sit 15-16 hours combined.
+Driving by bus from Chiang Mai to Ko Chang is probably a tough journey, as you will sit 15-16 hours combined.

 There are multiple airlines connecting Chiang Mai (CNX) with Bangkok such as Air Asia, Nok Air, Thai Smiles or Lion Air, among several others.However, you have to make sure to arrive at Suvarnabhumi International Airport (BKK) not at Don Mueang (DMK) in order to catch your onward flight with Bangkok Airways.
 Of course, you can also take Bangkok Airways from Chiang Mai, with a short stopover in Bangkok (1.5 hours) before continuing to Koh Chang.